• There are no suggestions because the search field is empty.

 Embarrassment, loss of money, lawsuits – all that sounds horrible.
 Yet, how about completely losing your business?

-In 1994, Commodity New Service announced rumors about a Japanese bank planning on taking over the US bank, Continental Illinois.
+In 1994, Commodity New Service announced rumors about a Japanese bank planning on taking over the US bank Continental Illinois.
 Instead of accurately translating the word rumor, the Japanese translator wrote disclosure.
 The translation signaled that it was a certainty rather than a possibility.
-Upon the release of the news, the banks depositors and creditors withdrew all their money leading to a lack of confidence in the bank.
+Upon the release of the news, the bank's depositors and creditors withdrew all their money, leading to a lack of confidence in the bank.
 Even though the US FDIC and the Federal Reserve Board deposited billions of dollars into the bank to reassure deposits, it was too late.
-All in all, the US government spent over $8 billion on the bank and the Federal Reserve was forced to take over.
+The US government spent over $8 billion on the bank, forcing the Federal Reserve to take over.
 The translation mistake over a single word caused massive unnecessary bailout spending, panic with the bank customers, and loss of control for Continental Illinois.
-Read the full story.

-In the 90’s, an English instruction manual for a bread maker was translated into German.
+In the 90s, an English instruction manual for a bread maker was translated into German.
 The translator mistranslated the word steam (Dampf) into smoke (Rauch).
 Unfortunately, a defect caused the product to overheat and release clouds of poisonous smoke.
 Users relied on the instruction manual and thought this was normal, causing their kitchens to fill with noxious fumes.
-Ultimately, the manufacturer had to pay compensation to affected users and recall the product.
+Ultimately, the manufacturer had to compensate affected users and recall the product.
 This was a huge risk to users and a big loss to the company – all over a bad translation of one word in the instruction manual.
-Read the full story.

-Another sad example happened in San Juan, Puerto Rico in an office building that had a gas explosion where 33 people died, and more than 80 people were injured.
-After reports of the smell of gas, employees of the San Juan Gas Company sent crews on multiple occasions.
-Although the employees went through training with a bilingual trainer, the investigation found that it seemed that the trainers told the employees to refer to the training manuals when there was a gas leak, yet the Spanish manuals either did not have complete information or that the Spanish translations were incorrect resulting in the catastrophic accident.
-It continued to say, even if the manuals were correct, the Spanish speakers were not tested on the more complex or unusual tasks during their training.
-Bottom line, the report referred multiple times to communication issues and said that Spanish speaking trainers and materials are necessary so that "critical technical information is not lost in the translation process."
-Read the full story.
+Another sad example happened in San Juan, Puerto Rico, in an office building that had a gas explosion where 33 people died and more than 80 people were injured.
+After reports of the smell of gas, San Juan Gas Company employees sent crews on multiple occasions.
+Although the employees went through training with a bilingual trainer, the investigation found that it seemed the trainers told the employees to refer to the training manuals when there was a gas leak.
+Yet, the Spanish manuals either did not have complete information or the Spanish translations were incorrect, resulting in the catastrophic accident.
+It continued to say that even if the manuals were correct, the Spanish speakers were not tested on the more complex or unusual tasks during their training.
+The bottom line is that the report referred multiple times to communication issues.
+It said that Spanish-speaking trainers and materials are necessary so that "critical technical information is not lost in the translation process."

-As you can see, translation mistakes can cause serious problems so choosing your language services provider is a key decision to minimize risks and liability and keep your organization safe.
+As you can see, translation mistakes can cause serious problems, so choosing your language services provider is key to minimizing risks and liability and keeping your organization safe.

 Rapport International specializes in multilingual communications, providing language translation and interpretation services that are accurate and culturally appropriate.
 We use the right voice and the correct terminology to avoid liability, customize services to your needs, and deliver on time and within your budget.
 With our 100% satisfaction guarantee, you can trust that it’s done right.
 Contact us today if you would like more information or to get a free quote.